blog76/outstatic_blogs/outstatic/content/ai-tools/create-a-disney-pixar-dog-style-animation-for-free.md

 I'll utilise the 3D animation model to create a Disney Pixar-style animation.

 ## **How to Generate the Perfect Images for Your Animations for Free?**

+To begin, create the pictures that will be used in your animation.

+Create a new account at [leonardo.ai](http://leonardo.ai).

+Take the following steps:

+### **Step 1: Create a Prompt Template**